 Introduces the theory of operation, design, diagnosis and repair of both manual and automatic heating, ventilation and air conditioning systems (HVAC) used in automobiles, trucks and heavy equipment.
 Emphasizes component identifications, performance testing, recovering, evacuation and recharging.
 Covers materials necessary to pass ASE (A7) test.
+Course is cross listed with DHET 105.

-Prerequisite: AMTC 104 or Instructor Permission
+Prerequisite: AMTC 104 or DHET 104 or Instructor Permission